HuanglabPurdue/smNet/README.md

 * CalCRLB -- calculation of CRLB for non-dipole PSF model
 * CalCRLB_dipole -- calculation of CRLB for dipole PSF model
 * Zernike_Polynomials -- generation of Zernike polynomials
-* OTFrescale -- OTF rescale the simulated PSFs
+* OTFrescale -- OTF rescaling of the simulated PSFs

 **Example codes:**
 * PR_example.m